mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

 draft: true
 ---

- - took a cruise through prng packages.  from rand, to wyhash+rand_core, to pure getrandom, and back to rand. might revisit wyhash later for performance, or pregenerate a list of random numbers (if it doesn't bulk up .wasm filesize too much).
+## What and why

+## How it went

+### Performance

+## What's next

+ - wasm-pack, wasm-bindgen, wasm-opt are awesome.
+ - refactored the single crate into three crates, `lib`, `cli`, and `wasm`.
  - returning Vec<Vec3<f64>> didn't work, flattened to Vec<f64>, it was easier than
    - could have read more about js-sys to figure out how to return a uin8clampedarray, but just wanted to get it working.
  - performance was terrible.  measured between 12x and 60x slower than native binary.
    - tried every optimization level, s, z, 0-3
    - is it caused by copying Vec<Vec3<f64>> data into a flat Vec<f64>?
    - WTF: rendering _while profiling_ with chrome devtools, it runs in ~840ms.  rendering without profiling, it runs at about 2250ms. still have no idea why.
+ - took a cruise through prng packages.  from rand, to wyhash+rand_core, to pure getrandom, and back to rand. might revisit wyhash later for performance, or pregenerate a list of random numbers (if it doesn't bulk up .wasm filesize too much).
    - thanks to demangled names, devtools flame chart is extraordinarily helpful in debugging wasm performance issues.
         ```
         [package.metadata.wasm-pack.profile.release.wasm-bindgen]